Does Smoking Tobacco and Cigars Lower Testosterone Levels?

 Medical Review by Dr. Stefano Pizzo, MD

 For many years I used to think that smoking would completely crush testosterone levels.
-I didn’t even read the studies about smoking and testosterone, I just assumed that as smoking is so harsh on the human body in so many ways, and the fact that its filled with possible endocrine disrupting chemicals and carcinogenic smoke, that it had to have a testosterone lowering effect.
+I didn’t even read the studies about smoking and testosterone, I just assumed that as smoking is so harsh on the human body in so many ways, and the fact that it’s filled with possible endocrine-disrupting chemicals and carcinogenic smoke, that it had to have testosterone lowering effect.

 But does it really?

 I personally don’t smoke, I only tend to do it when I’m drunk.

 So smoking and its adverse health effects have never really interested me on a personal level.